relund/gMOIP/ReadMe.md

 ![](README-ex-2.png)

-For more examples see `example("gMOIP-package")`.
+For more examples see `example("gMOIP-package")` or my [blog post](http://www.research.relund.dk/?p=671).
 You may also create a tikz file of the plot for LaTeX using

 ``` r
 library(tikzDevice)